authentichamza/customgpt-advanced-vision/README.md

 ### 5. How it works
 - `src/config/schematic.js` houses the session defaults (display name, optional static images, example questions, model settings).
 - `src/app/api/analyze/route.js` handles POST requests, loads any static images from disk, merges session uploads provided by the client, and issues a `responses.create` call to the configured vision model.
+  - Uploads larger than ~6 MB are streamed to S3 using credentials from `.env`, and the model receives a short-lived signed URL instead of an inline base64 payload.
+Smaller images stay inline for speed.
 - The front end (`src/app/page.jsx`) provides:
   - Prompt input and curated examples.
   - Session-scoped upload widget plus preview grid for everything headed to the model.
-  - Response viewer with token usage pulled directly from the OpenAI response.
+  - Response viewer with token usage and USD estimates derived from the configured pricing metadata.
+  - Post-response telemetry displays whether each upload was inlined or offloaded to S3.

 Because the schematic is attached to every request, no pre-computed summaries are required and the model always reasons over the raw imagery.